solo-io/workshops/istio-day2/1-deploy-istio/01-run-envoy.md

 ## Review Envoy proxy config

 Envoy can be configured completely by loading a YAML/JSON file or in part with a dynamic API.
 The dynamic API is a big reason why microservice networking frameworks like Istio use Envoy, but we start by first understanding the configuration from a basic level.

-We will directly use the file configuration format.
+We will  use the file configuration format.
 Take a look at as simple configuration file:

 ```
 cat labs/01/envoy-conf.yaml